tbrowder/problem-solving/README.md

 ## Submitting a solution

 PRs can only be submitted once all previous stages are completed.
-PRs should be submitted in `Raku/problem-solving` repository.
-The document in the PR should act as a documentation for the solution (as it will also be read later after it is accepted).
+PRs should be submitted in the `Raku/problem-solving` repository.
+The document in the PR should act as documentation for the solution (as it will also be read later after it is accepted).
 This time all details should be provided.
 Keep your document consistent with other files in the repository (naming, directory structure, markup and so